-As from few years ago the export of wastes from Europe to third States has dramatically increased.
+As from few years ago the export of wastes from EU to third States has dramatically increased.
 Presently, one of the main importers is China and, in general, the Southern Far East.

 The procedure to effect said exports is stated in the Regulation (EC) 1013/2006 of the European Parliament and of the Council of 14th June, on shipment of waste.